 - Checking your apps’ and services’ privacy settings

 Maybe you want to protect your WhatsApp app with a PIN?
 Maybe you’re not OK with iOS automatically backing up your unencrypted messages to the cloud?
 Have you ever done a Privacy Checkup, or visited the Privacy, Apps and websites, Ad settings, and Your Off-Facebook Activity pages on Facebook?
 Have you ever browsed the Privacy Checkup and My Activity pages of your Google account?
-Have you ever visited the Privacy and safety and the Download an archive of your data pages of your Twitter account?
-Did you know that Google with the Google Assistant, Amazon with Alexa, and Microsoft with Cortana store a copy of every conversation you’ve ever had with your phone, laptop, smart speaker or other Internet-enabled device (including the ones they may have picked up on accidentally) on their servers and that you can listen to them and delete them?
-Did you know that Apple only stores transcripts of your Siri interactions and that you can delete those as well, if you want to?
+Have you ever visited the Privacy and safety and the Your Twitter data pages of your Twitter account?
+Did you know that Amazon with Alexa, Google with the Google Assistant, and Microsoft with Cortana may be storing a copy of every voice interaction you’ve ever had with your phone, laptop, smart speaker or other Internet-enabled device (including the conversations they may have picked up accidentally) on their servers and that you can listen to them and delete them?
+Did you know that Apple only stores transcripts of your Siri interactions and that you can delete those as well?

 - Checking your browser extensions permissions